yourbase/yb/docs/python/configuration.md

 When on, YourBase will not load.

+This setting is recommended when using a debugger.
+Since YourBase Test Selection is designed to skip the execution of code that has not changed, breakpoints will not be hit for tests that are skipped.

 Enabling this setting then manually attaching to a test framework using `yourbase.attach` produces undefined behavior.